mitra42/dweb/docs/Roadmap.rst

 * CRYPTO: Implement on JS
     * KeyChain.new
     * Test KeyChain.new on test page
-        * Test KeyPair.keygen
-            * Implement Mnemonic
-                * Fake it - may req updating some html to use new mnemonic
-            * preflight on different classes
     * Embed on index and test pages
+* CRYPTO Implement Mnemonic (Current status fake's it - may req updating some html to use new mnemonic)
 * PEER: Peer knowledge system
     * Test on html etc
     * Move peer into Javascript